pinecone-wifi/pinecone/README.md

 # Pinecone
 Pinecone is a WLAN networks auditing tool, suitable for red team usage.
-It is extensible via modules, and it's designed to be run in Debian-based operating systems.
+It is extensible via modules, and it is designed to be run in Debian-based operating systems.
 Pinecone is specially oriented to be used with a Raspberry Pi, as a portable wireless auditing box.

 This tool is designed for educational and research purposes only.
 Only use it with explicit permission.

 ## Installation
 For running Pinecone, you need a Debian-based operating system (it has been tested on Raspbian, Raspberry Pi Desktop and Kali Linux).
-Pinecone has this requirements:
+Pinecone has the following requirements:
 * **Python 3.5+**.
-Your distribution probably comes with Python3 installed, if not it can be installed using `apt-get install python3`.
+Your distribution probably comes with Python3 already installed, if not it can be installed using `apt-get install python3`.
 * **dnsmasq** (tested with version 2.76).
 Can be installed using `apt-get install dnsmasq`.
 * **hostapd-wpe** (tested with version 2.6).
 Can be installed using `apt-get install hostapd-wpe`.
-If your distribution repository does not have a hostapd-wpe package, you can either try to install it using a [Kali Linux repository pre-compiled package](https://http.kali.org/pool/main/h/hostapd-wpe), or [compile it from source](https://github.com/aircrack-ng/aircrack-ng/tree/master/patches/wpe/hostapd-wpe).
+If your distribution repository does not have a hostapd-wpe package, you can either try to install it using a [Kali Linux repository pre-compiled package](https://http.kali.org/pool/main/h/hostapd-wpe), or [compile it from its source code](https://github.com/aircrack-ng/aircrack-ng/tree/master/patches/wpe/hostapd-wpe).

-After installing the necessary packages, you can install the Python packages requirements for Pinecone using `pip3 install -r requirements.txt` in the project's root folder.
+After installing the necessary packages, you can install the Python packages requirements for Pinecone using `pip3 install -r requirements.txt` in the project root folder.

 ## Usage
-For starting Pinecone, use `python3 pinecone.py` from within the project's root folder:
+For starting Pinecone, execute `python3 pinecone.py` from within the project root folder:
 ```
 root@kali:~/pinecone# python pinecone.py
 [i] Database file: ~/pinecone/db/database.sqlite